usuisora/sn-app/readme.md

 - /server/pool.js - config to connect database;
 - /server/index.js -set up of server;
 - /database/init_Database.sql - creates and fullfils tables in db you connected to.

+## For test purpose of app the followings was omitted:
+- hashing passwords
+- lazy load
+- .env config